DeepaliDagar/Battle-of-Neighbourhoods/README.md

 9) avg_glucose_level: average glucose level in blood
 10) bmi: body mass index
 11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
-12) stroke: 1 if the patient had a stroke or 0 if not
+12) stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

+## Model
+The data has been trained by using KNN.
+The k-nearest neighbors algorithm, also known as KNN or k-NN, is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.
+While it can be used for either regression or classification problems, it is typically used as a classification algorithm, working off the assumption that similar points can be found near one another.

+# Conclusion
+Accuracy achieved is 97%.